William Robert Graham

 On September 12, 1985, Graham was nominated by President Reagan for the position of Deputy Administrator of NASA.
 He was confirmed by the United States Senate on November 18, and sworn in on November 25, 1985.
-For a period from December 4, 1985, to May 11, 1986, Graham served as acting Administrator of NASA following the resignation of James M. Beggs.
-It was on his watch as acting administrator that the Space Shuttle Challenger was launched in frigid weather, causing o-rings to fail and destroy the ship.
+For a period from December 4, 1985, to May 11, 1986, Graham served as the acting administrator of NASA following the resignation of James M. Beggs.
+It was on his watch as acting administrator that the Space Shuttle Challenger was launched in frigid weather, leading O-rings on the Shuttle's SRBs to fail, destroying the Shuttle.
 Graham left NASA on October 1, 1986, to become director of the White House Office of Science and Technology Policy (OSTP).
 On October 16, 1986, he was sworn in as director of OSTP and concurrently as science adviser to President Reagan, positions he held until June 1989, when he left government service to join Jaycor, a high-technology company headquartered in San Diego, California.
 He later served as the chairman and CEO of National Security Research, Inc. from 1997 to 2005.

 Graham has also been a consultant to the Office of the Secretary of Defense and served on many international and national boards and advisory groups, including the National Academy of Sciences/National Research Council Committee on Undersea Warfare and Board on Army Science and Technology, the Air Force Science Advisory Board Task Force on Manned Strategic System Vulnerability, the U.S.-U.K. Joint Working Group on Atomic Weapons, the Defense Nuclear Agency Scientific Advisory Group on Effects, and the Defense Science Board System Vulnerability Task Force and Associated Task Forces.
 He was a member of the Defense Science Board from 2001 through 2008 where he led several studies, and was also a member of the State Department's International Security Advisory Board from 2006 through 2008.